MidnightsFX/Valheim_Impactful_Skills/ImpactfulSkills/Package/README.md

 Blood magic now gives XP for the shield for damage taken, in addition to 1 xp when the shield is broken.

-### Voyager (new skill)

-Voyager increases your potential speed when sailing in a boat.
-Along with increasing your ability to handle close hauling, when sailing almost against the wind.
-Provides a bonus to your rowing speed that scales with player skill also.

 ### Animal Whisper (new skill)